SagnikBagchi23/BilSwap/README.md

 How it works?

- Download mongoDb java 3.4 driver and run the Login.java by any IDE.
+*Download mongoDb java 3.4 driver and run the Login.java by any IDE.

-Online Database
+Online Database :

-To connect online database, go dbAction.java, comment the line specified and uncomment below this line.
+*To connect online database, go dbAction.java, comment the line specified and uncomment below this line.